snehak24/hemnet-case/README.md

-#Hemnet-Case
-It contains rendering properties list and the data for the app is mocked locally using postman mock-server.
+Hemnet-Case application contains rendering properties list and the data for the app is mocked locally using postman mock-server.
 The application is built using clean-architecture with the UI built using Jetpack compose.

 Features: